nicmorais/Qt-Cross-Compile-Linux-To-Windows/README.md

-# Cross-compiling Qt 5 to Windows from Linux
+# Cross-compiling Qt to Windows from Linux

+## Qt 5.15.2

 First of all, download Qt source files: